torvalds/linux/Documentation/driver-api/pm/cpuidle.rst

 state "depth".]

-Three fields in |struct cpuidle_state| are used by the existing ``CPUIdle`` governors for computations related to idle state selection:
+Three fields in |struct cpuidle_state| are used by the existing ``CPUIdle`` goveryesrs for computations related to idle state selection:

 :c:member:`target_residency`
 	Minimum time to spend in this idle state including the time needed to